sequoiatree/teaching-cs/src/static/md/policies.md

 ## Readings

 All the readings are available on the main page.
-Each week, read at least one of the assigned readings and write about it in the #readings channel on Slack.
+Each week, read at least one of the assigned readings and write about it in the appropriate channel (#readings-1, #readings-2, etc.) on Slack.
 This factors into your participation grade.

 ## Homework